boai1/SNA2022/README.md

   https://drive.google.com/drive/folders/1UPAU1kUnXTO-GdP7w_bdkp8TMuAApUX_?usp=sharing

 2) add the .csv files to the following directory: SNACS2022/data/

-   Note: This directory already contains
+   Note: This directory already contains the amazon.csv and dblp_undirected.csv graph edgelists.
+The code can be run using only these 2 graphs, but at some point it will return an error due to the absence of the other graphs, which were too big for github.

 3) run main.py